 Welcome to my professional portfolio.
-I am a writer with more than fifteen years of experience in design and photography, and I bring all three skills to my work in the University of New Mexico College of Education.
-As a Research Assistant Professor, I support the College's goals of educational re-imagination both locally and nationally.
-I manage the branding and marketing for the Albuquerque Teacher Residency Partnership (ATRP), a new, intensive residency program for aspiring K-12 teachers, and develop content for the National Network for Educational Renewal (NNER).
-I also support the implementation of an ongoing grant from the Kellogg Foundation, which funds the work of Transformational Action Groups (TAGS) here in the Albuquerque Public Schools.
-Embedded TAG faculty members focus on community-specific diversity education for small cohorts of student teachers.
+I am an Assistant Professor of English at the University of New Mexico Valencia branch campus.
+In addition, I am a writer with more than fifteen years of experience in design and photography and previously worked as a Research Assistant Professor at the University of New Mexico College of Education.
+There I supported the College's goals of educational re-imagination both locally and nationally.
+I managed the branding and marketing for the Albuquerque Teacher Residency Partnership (ATRP), an intensive residency program for aspiring K-12 teachers, and developed content for the National Network for Educational Renewal (NNER).
+I also supported the implementation of an ongoing grant from the Kellogg Foundation, which funded the work of Transformational Action Groups (TAGS) in the Albuquerque Public Schools.
+Embedded TAG faculty members focused on community-specific diversity education for small cohorts of student teachers.

 Prior to my time at UNM I worked for various publications, including New Mexico Magazine, as well as the Santa Fe Public Schools.
 I earned a BA in Humanities and Creative Writing from Prescott College in 2013 and an MFA in Creative Nonfiction from UNM in 2017.
-Before joining the College of Education, I taught composition and creative writing in the UNM English Department.
+During grad school, I taught composition and creative writing in the UNM main campus English Department.
 In 2017 I received two university-wide teaching awards: The Susan Deese-Roberts Teaching Assistant of the Year award and the College of Arts and Sciences Teaching Excellence award.
 Please scroll down or click above to learn more about me and my aspirations as a writer and educator.

 I am a part of all that I have met; Yet all experience is an arch wherethro'